-HECAT has been recognized by many Automotive and Aerospace OEM's, to be a valued supplier and consultant; by supplying solutions and meeting the various cleaning requirements of many heat exchanger applications.
-HECAT products and solutions are used to clean new units in manufacturing applications as well as the refurbishing of units that have been in service.
+HECAT[®] is recognized by many Automotive, Fleet, and Aviation OEM's, to be a valued supplier and consultant; by producing OE essential and required tools and providing solutions to meet the various cleaning requirements of many heat exchanger applications.

 Many times we are supplied problem components, complete systems, and some of the worst real world failures imaginable; to test and understand the customer's specific heat exchanger cleaning issues, and what to apply as a solution.
 We dissect components and study the designs.
 We apply known weights of various size debris and oils to different component designs and then flush with various methods and chemicals.
 We know what can be done and what cannot, and we know what is realistic to be accomplished in the field and what is not.